• Free shipping over NOK 3000

 How molecular hydrogen affects the body

-Ordinary hydrogen and heavy hydrogen (deuterium)
+Regular hydrogen and heavy hydrogen (deuterium)

-ATP synthase, mitochondria and energy
+ATP synthase, mitochondria, and energy

-Oxidative stress, inflammation and redox balance
+Oxidative stress, inflammation, and redox balance

-Practical forms of supplying molecular hydrogen
+Practical forms of molecular hydrogen delivery

 Read more here: